Point Cook: RAAF Base

 The RAAF base was established in March 1913 and was used as a flying training school until 1992.
 The base contains a museum for visitors; most of what is left are prohibited and restricted areas.
 The RAAF Point Cook Base contains a horizon tank, one of only three in the world.
 It was used in the television series Moby Dick and Noah's Ark.

 Shopping

 The Point Cook Town Centre is located at the corner of Dunnings Road and Boardwalk Boulevard, with the development including a main street retail and commercial town centre, up to 135 speciality shops, as well as Coles, Aldi, Target, Woolworths, Growers Fresh, Pharmacy Select and The Reject Shop outlets.
 There is also a food court which seats over 400 people.
 Stage 1 had a grand opening on 21 August 2008, with Stage 2 opening at the end of November 2009.
 In 2010 Victoria's largest Dan Murphy's store and Vast Furniture store opened.
 In August 2015 a $25 million redevelopment of the centre was completed.
-This included the opening of a 4000 square meter Woolworths and makes the shopping centre the only one in the area to offer three supermarkets.
+This included the opening of a 4000 square metre Woolworths and makes the shopping centre the only one in the area to offer three supermarkets.